shtoshni/anonymous_chess_repo/README.md

 ## Data Preparation

-The processed data is available [here](https://bit.ly/2YBTMer).
-UCI-based language models can be trained using just this data.
-To train models which require piecetype/board state, extract this additional information via steps described [below](#additional-board-state).

-Next we described the steps used processing the data.

 - Data can be downloaded from [rebel](http://rebel13.nl/dl.html?file=dl/MillionBase%202.5%20(PGN).7z). <br/>

 - Parse PGN to get data in UCI annotation (max_games to extract can be specified)